- Created by //SEIBERT/MEDIA employee, last modified on Mar 31, 2021

 - Sequence diagrams

-I’ll show you a few of these options as examples below:
+I’ll show you a few examples of these options below:

 Example: Business process modelling.